 Beside him, Snake stirred.
 “No… want to ssssleeep.”

 “Okay, buddy,” John aimed a kick at the side of the man’s head.
 Snake slumped back into unconsciousness.
 The last thing he needed was him waking up.
 He squared his shoulders and huffed.
 “Yeah, that’s what you get if you try and bite me.”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Laura KinchWrite a Review